buccancs/gsr_rgbt_project/docs/continuous_integration_setup.md

 The GSR-RGBT project uses GitHub Actions as its CI platform.
 GitHub Actions is integrated with the project's GitHub repository and provides automated workflows for building, testing, and deploying the project.

+## GitHub Actions Workflows

+The GSR-RGBT project uses several GitHub Actions workflows to automate different aspects of the development process:

+1. **CI Workflow** (ci.yml): The main continuous integration workflow that runs tests and builds documentation.
+2. **Security Scanning** (codeql-analysis.yml): A workflow that performs security analysis using GitHub's CodeQL.
+3. **Automated Releases** (release.yml): A workflow that automates the creation of releases and publishing to PyPI.
+4. **Performance Benchmarking** (benchmark.yml): A workflow that runs performance benchmarks and tracks results over time.

-## CI Workflow
+### CI Workflow

-The CI workflow for the GSR-RGBT project consists of the following steps:
+The main CI workflow consists of the following jobs:

-1. **Code Checkout**: The workflow checks out the latest code from the repository.
-2. **Environment Setup**: The workflow sets up the Python environment and installs dependencies.
+1. **Lint**: Checks code style and quality using flake8.
+2. **Test**: Runs unit, smoke, and regression tests on multiple Python versions (3.8, 3.9, 3.10).
+3. **Docs**: Builds the documentation and uploads it as an artifact.

+Key features of the CI workflow include:

+- **Matrix Testing**: Tests are run on multiple Python versions to ensure compatibility.
+- **Dependency Caching**: Dependencies are cached to speed up builds.
+- **Scheduled Runs**: The workflow runs automatically on a schedule (nightly) to catch issues early.
+- **Manual Triggering**: The workflow can be triggered manually using the workflow_dispatch event.
+- **Coverage Reporting**: Test coverage is measured and reported to Codecov.

+### Security Scanning Workflow

+The security scanning workflow uses GitHub's CodeQL to identify security vulnerabilities in the codebase.
+It runs:

+- On pushes to the main branch
+- On pull requests to the main branch
+- On a weekly schedule
+- When manually triggered

+### Automated Release Workflow

+The release workflow automates the process of creating releases and publishing packages to PyPI.
+It is triggered when a tag starting with 'v' is pushed to the repository (e.g., v1.0.0).
+The workflow:

+1. Builds the Python package
+2. Generates a changelog based on commits
+3. Creates a GitHub release with the changelog
+4. Uploads the package as a release asset
+5. Publishes the package to PyPI

+### Performance Benchmarking Workflow

-3. **Code Linting**: The workflow runs linting tools to check code style and quality.
+The benchmarking workflow runs performance tests and tracks results over time.
+It:

-4. **Unit Tests**: The workflow runs unit tests to verify the correctness of individual components.
-5. **Smoke Tests**: The workflow runs smoke tests to verify that the main functionality works.
-6. **Regression Tests**: The workflow runs regression tests to ensure that changes don't break existing functionality.
-7. **Coverage Analysis**: The workflow measures test coverage and reports it.
-8. **Documentation Build**: The workflow builds the documentation to ensure it's up-to-date.
-9. **Artifact Publishing**: The workflow publishes build artifacts for further inspection.
+1. Runs on pushes to the main branch
+2. Runs on pull requests to the main branch
+3. Runs on a weekly schedule
+4. Can be triggered manually

+The workflow uses pytest-benchmark to run benchmarks and the github-action-benchmark action to visualize and track results.
+It also sets up alerts for performance regressions.

+## Workflow Configurations

-## Workflow Configuration
+### CI Workflow Configuration

-The CI workflow is configured in the `.github/workflows/ci.yml` file.
+The main CI workflow is configured in the `.github/workflows/ci.yml` file.
 Here's an example configuration:

 ```yaml
 name: GSR-RGBT CI